+44 (0)1142041541

 Like all Ernest Wright scissors and shears, the 8.25″ Dressmaker shears begin as two solid bars of carbon steel.
 Through the traditional process of hot forging, a bar is converted into a blank before our masterputtertogetherers get to work.
 The die for the 8.25″ is an old Sheffield pattern unearthed and revitalised.
 Made to order, these unique scissors will never let you down.

-Type: Dressmaker shears / Tailor shears
+Type: Dressmaker scissors / Tailor shears

 Use: Tailors and dressmakers, cutting fabric